achorg/ach-gatsby-site/content/news/2015/07/connecting-the-past-digital-history-and-linked-open-data-at-dhsi-2015/index.md

 date: '2015-07-21'
 author: 'Steven Anderson'
 ---
-**\[Editor’s Note: the ACH awarded [Steve Anderson](http://steveanderson.digital) a student travel bursary to attend this summer’s Digital Humanities Summer Institute, DHSI 2015.
-The award came with an invitation to reflect on the experience in our blog.\]**
+*Editor’s note: The ACH awarded [Steve Anderson](http://steveanderson.digital) a student travel bursary to attend this summer’s Digital Humanities Summer Institute, DHSI 2015.
+The award came with an invitation to reflect on the experience in our blog.*

 This summer I spent three weeks at [DHSI (Digital Humanities Summer Institute)](http://dhsi.org) completing the new [Graduate Certificate in Digital Humanities](http://web.uvic.ca/calendar2014-09/GRAD/GPROGS/Engl/PrRe.html#GCinDH).
 Last year I attended DHSI 2014 and [HILT 2014](http://dhtraining.org), and I was able to transfer-in these classes for credit toward the DH certificate which requires five weeks of study.
 All three weeks at DHSI 2015 were incredibly busy and also very rewarding — I met old friends and made new ones, all the while surrounded by innovative DH projects and new forms of digital curation and production.
 For my digital project in the DH certificate program I created a blog, [*The Life DHSI with Steve Anderson*](http://thelifedhsi.org), where I included my essays, journals, and thoughts on DHSI and the digital humanities in general.
 The three classes I took this year were Digitization Fundamentals, RDF and Linked Open Data, and also Professionalizing the Early Career Digital Humanist.
 At a glance it might not seem like these three classes would build on each other.
 Yet, as the weeks progressed I found one of my ideas about teaching with historical primary sources beginning to take the shape of a grant proposal.